 Daniel 7:9-10, 13-14

-This image of angels ascending and descending has been depicted in many art works that have been painted across the centuries.
-Paintings hang in galleries around the world of angels, cherubs and seraphim surrounding the saints and Jesus.
+Paintings hang in galleries around the world of angels and cherubs surrounding the Holy Trinity and the saints.
 These attract people to ponder and gaze at the beauty of the art before their eyes.

-Through the beauty of art God invites us into a dialogue.
-As I gaze at the images do I just see a picture or am I drawn deeper into it where I can start to see Jesus in a new way, where I can enter into the situation that is before my eyes and where I can start to listen in a new way to what is being quietly said.
-Today find a painting or image and from it allow the conversation to begin between you and God.
-You may be surprised by what God has to say.
+Through this beauty God invites us into a dialogue.
+As we gaze at these images do we just see pictures of chubby baby angels or are we drawn deeper into it, where we can experience the divine presence in a new way, where we can enter into the realm of the holy set before our eyes and where we can listen to the angelic holy messengers?
+Today find a painting or image and listen to the conversation that emerges between you and God.
+What is being said?

 Victoria Raw is parishioner of Te Whetu O Te Moana, Star of the Sea Marlborough, NZ and is active in lay ministry.